 Tasty Itinerary: Eat and Be Merry with Disneyland Holiday Food

 After you have your Sip and Savor pass, you can either review the list of all the holiday food options and devise a plan.
 Or, you can just get online at the first food stand you see as I did.
-I planned to try as many of them as my stomach allowed me to.
+I planned to try as many of them as I could.

 Bring it on!

 Every stand has one or two dishes, sometimes dessert drinks and baked goods.
-If something looked interesting, but I didn’t have the chance to try it, I’ll point it out as well.
+If something looked interesting, but I didn’t have the chance to try it, I’ll also point it out.